-This cooling gel dog mat makes the top of everyone's list.
+This cooling gel dog mat makes the top of our list.
 It's highly durable, folds up flat, and is made from latex-free materials.
-It's self-cooling for up to three hours, and it automatically recharges in 15-20 minutes of non-use.
+It's self-cooling for up to three hours, and it automatically recharges in 15–20 minutes of non-use.
 Measuring 23 x 35 inches, it retains its shape and easily wipes clean.

 Shop Now: Arf Pets Dog Self Cooling Mat, $50; amazon.com

 This cooling gel dog mat is also one of the most popular because of its pressure-activated cool pet pad.
 No need to plug it in or refrigerate it overnight.
 As soon as your pet steps onto or lays on this pad, it begins to cool down for up to four hours.
 It recharges itself, is hand-washable, and comes in 5 sizes.